Chalcid wasp: Importance

 Chalcidoidea is one of the most important taxa of biological control agents.
 They are used to control pest insects in both natural and agricultural ecosystems.
 Some herbivorous species are also used in biological control, such as the melanosomellid Trichilogaster acaciaelongifoliae for control of the weed Acacia longifolia.

 There are also chalcidoids that are agricultural pests themselves, mainly attacking plant seeds.
 Bruchophagus attack seeds of legumes (e.g. alfalfa), Systole attack seeds of Apiaceae used as spices (e.g. coriander) and Megastigmus attack seeds of Pinaceae grown in plantations.

 Females of family Agaonidae are important as pollinators of figs.

 Some chalcidoids, especially those in genera Trichogramma (Trichogrammatidae) and Nasonia (Pteromalidae) are model organisms in scientific research.
 They have been used to study sex determination, the influence of bacterial endosymbionts and the genetics of speciation.
 The genome of moth parasitoid Copidosoma floridanum was sequenced as part of the i5K project.

 Taxonomy

-Chalcidoidea is a superfamily of Hymenoptera, whose family constituency is in constant flux, as new hypotheses of relationships are constantly being proposed and rejected; with the advent of molecular systematics, it seems that the future will see further revisions of the classification in use today.
+Chalcidoidea is a superfamily of Hymenoptera, whose family constituency is in constant flux, as new hypotheses of relationships are constantly being proposed and rejected; with the advent of molecular systematics, recent revisions (post-2020) have substantially revised the classification in use today.

 There are fifty extant families recognized at present: